-$$[1, -3] \star [1, -3, 2] = [1, -3 - 3, 9 + 2, -6] = [1, -6, 11, -6],$$
+$$[1, -3] \star [1, -3, 2] = [1, -3 - 3, 9 + 2, -6] = [1, -6, 11, -6],$$ which is identical to the cubic example, found by the algebraic method.

-By convolving one monomial factor at a time the overlap is always two elements, thus it is never necessary to compute more than two multiplies and an add for each output coefficient.
-This greatly simplifies the operations (they may be done in your head), and the final answer is more likely to be correct.
-Comparing this to the algebraic method, convolution has a clear advantage.
+By convolving one monomial factor at a time, the overlap is always two elements, thus it is never necessary to compute more than two multiplies and an add for each output coefficient.
+This greatly simplifies the operations (i.e., they are easily done in your head).
+Thus the final result is more likely to be correct.
+Comparing this to the algebraic method, convolution has the clear advantage.

-Each time we convolve a new monomial the degree of the polynomial increases by 1.
+Each time we convolve a new monomial, the degree of the polynomial increases by 1.
 Thus two monomials gives degree 2, three monomials degree 3, etc. In general the degree l of the product of two polynomials of degree n, m is the sum of the degrees.
 For our example, the degrees are each 1 (n = m = 5), then the output degree is l = 10.
 Simply put, the product of two polynomials of degree m, n having m and n roots each gives a polynomial of degree m + n having m + n roots.
 Note that the degree is one less than the length of the vector of coefficients.

 Roots as a function of degree: The roots are easily found numerically for any reasonable polynomial of any desired degree.
 While there is a way to factor the polynomial analytically from the coefficients for $N \leq 4$, factoring is not possible for $N \geq 5$, as famously proved by Galois during his development of group theory (Stillwell, 2010, p.
 87).
-It may occur to you that factoring and convolutional relationship, as inverse operations, form a proof of the Fundamental Theorem of Algebra.
 These relationships will be explored in greater depth in Section 3.2.2 of Chapter 3.

-1.3.4 Lec 14 Introduction to Analytic Geometry
+901 1.3.4 Lec 14: Introduction to Analytic Geometry